Criticism of multiculturalism: Canada

 According to a study conducted by The University of Victoria, many Canadians do not feel a strong sense of belonging in Canada, or cannot integrate themselves into society as a result of ethnic enclaves.
 Many immigrants to Canada choose to live in ethnic enclaves because it can be much easier than fitting in with mainstream Canadian culture.

+The leader of the Peoples Party of Canada, Maxime Bernier, has criticized the policy of "extreme multiculturalism".
+Examples of this would be the naming of a park after foreign historical figures.
+Bernier believes that diversity is good, but not the 'our' strength.
+He fears that immigrants with different cultures will have different values, and that the celebration of diversity promotes disunity.
+His political party has proposed cutting all government funding towards policies of multiculturalism, and utilizing funding and resources towards integration.
+Additionally, they would face-to-face interviews to be conducted on all immigration candidates to ensure their values align with "Canadian Values".

 Neil Bissoondath in his book Selling Illusions: The Cult of Multiculturalism in Canada, argues that official multiculturalism limits the freedom of minority members, by confining them to cultural and geographic ethnic enclaves.
 He also argues that cultures are very complex, and must be transmitted through close family and kin relations.
 To him, the government view of cultures as being about festivals and cuisine is a crude oversimplification that leads to easy stereotyping.

 Daniel Stoffman's book Who Gets In questions the policy of Canadian multiculturalism.
 Stoffman points out that many cultural practices, such as allowing dog meat to be served in restaurants and street cockfighting, are simply incompatible with what he regards as Canadian (i.e. Western) culture.
 He also raises concern about the number of recent immigrants who are not being linguistically integrated into Canada (i.e., not learning either English or French).
 He stresses that multiculturalism works better in theory than in practice and Canadians need to be far more assertive about valuing the "national identity of English-speaking Canada".